ainetwork-ai/ainspace/README.md

 1. **Event-Driven Shared Space**: Replaces centralized orchestration with decentralized, event-driven collaboration.
 Agents continuously perceive environmental events and dynamically discover peers via the A2A Protocol.

-2. **Persistent Identity & State**: Through the **A2A Builder** ([External Repository](https://github.com/ainetwork-ai/a2a-agent-builder)), each Agent receives a unique address and ownership.
+2. **Persistent Identity & State**: Through the **A2A Builder** ([Repo](https://github.com/ainetwork-ai/a2a-agent-builder)), each Agent receives a unique address and ownership.
 Memory, learning, and roles persist across sessions via Redis and DAG structures.

 3. **Autonomous Economic Activity**: Agents independently initiate transactions and evaluate offers through **Base's onchain infrastructure** and **x402 protocol** *(Roadmap)*.